AcademySoftwareFoundation/MaterialX/documents/DeveloperGuide/Viewer.md

 Under `Advanced Settings` it is possible to have a wireframe overlay displayed for the active group by choosing `Outline Selected Geometry`.

 ### Materials

 To experiment with different materials, click `Load Material`.
-Navigate to `resources/Materials/TestSuite/pbrlib/material` for a selection of `.mtlx` files.
+Navigate to `resources/Materials/Examples/StandardSurface` for a selection of `.mtlx` files.

 To adjust the attributes on the materials, click `Property Editor` to show or hide the material properties.
 Note that this changes the generated shader inputs and not the original MaterialX document.

 Multiple materials can be loaded using the following options:

-1. Have more than one renderable item specified in the input MaterialX document (.mtlx).
+1. Load a single MaterialX document containing multiple materials, or
-2. Loading in additional renderable item in an input MaterialX document (.mtlx) by
+2. Merge additional materials into the current session by
-    1. Clicking on `Advanced Setting`s and enable `Add Materials`.
+    1. Clicking on `Advanced Settings` and enabling `Merge Materials`.
     2. Clicking on `Load Material` to select additional `.mtlx` files.

 If more than one material has been loaded they will be listed in a pop-up menu under an `Assigned Material` label.